mantczakaus/ont_amplicon/README.md

   tar -xzf taxdb.tar.gz
   ```

-  Specify the path of your local NCBI blast directories in your nextflow command using ```--blastn_db = '/full/path/to/blastDB/20230930/nt'``` or specify the following lines in a user config file.
+  Specify the path of your local NCBI blast directories in your nextflow command using ```--blastn_db = '/full/path/to/blastDB/20230930/nt'``` or specify the path in your parameter file.
   For instance:
   ```
-  params {
+  {
-    --blastn_db = '/full/path/to/blastDB/20230930/nt'
+  blastn_db: "/full/path/to/blastDB/20230930/nt"
   }
   ```